Dozens hurt in turbulent Hawaii flight, 11 seriously | Business

 - United States

-A flight from Phoenix to Honolulu carrying many people traveling for the holidays encountered severe turbulence shortly before landing, sending some unrestrained people and objects flying about the cabin and seriously injuring 11 people, officials and passengers said.
+A flight from Phoenix to Honolulu carrying many people travelling for the holidays encountered severe turbulence shortly before landing, sending some unrestrained people and objects flying about the cabin and seriously injuring 11, officials and passengers said.

 "We are also very happy, and we feel fortunate that there were not any deaths or other critical injuries.
 And we're also very hopeful that all will recover and make a full recovery," Ireland said.

-The full flight had nearly 300 people aboard and carried many passengers traveling to Hawaii for the holidays, like Jacie Hayata Ano, who was heading home.
+The full flight had nearly 300 people aboard and carried many passengers travelling to Hawaii for the holidays, like Jacie Hayata Ano, who was heading home.

+"It was just rocky," she told KHON-TV.
+"And then, it quickly just escalated to the point where we're shaking so much that we were pretty much like floating off of our chairs.''
+Passenger Jodette Neely told NBC's "Today" show that she saw people hitting their heads on the aircraft's ceiling.

+"I was grabbing the seat in front of me, the top of it, to hang on, even though I had my seat belt on," she said.

 Passenger Kaylee Reyes told Hawaii News Now that her mother had just sat down when the turbulence hit and had not had a chance to buckle her safety belt.